ARMmbed/BLEIntros/Docs/GettingStarted/BeginnersIntro.md

-#mbed BLE for Designers
+#mbed BLE for Beginners

-BLE is an exciting technology that has a natural appeal for designers who are looking to create art or solve problems.
-If you're a designer, and you've never programmed anything, we're here to help you get your idea prototyped using BLE on mbed boards.
+BLE is an exciting technology that has a natural appeal for beginners who are looking to create art or solve problems.
+If you're a beginner - meaning you've never programmed anything - we're here to help you get your idea prototyped using BLE on mbed boards.

 ##BLE